 Yes, there are options available to you.
 You can sue the at-fault party directly and make a claim for damages against your insurance policy which covers uninsured motorist cases.
 Contact Zychowicz Skeldon LTDwe will help you decided on the best way to pursue your claim.

 What should I do if I was just a passenger of the at-fault driver but still suffered injuries?

 Give us a call.
-It may be more difficult when your family member or friend was at fault for accident while you were just a person along for the ride; but you still have rights.
-We can discuss the options and decide on the best approach of handling this type of situation.
+It may be more difficult when your family member or friend was at fault for an accident while you were just a person along for the ride, but you still have rights.
+We can discuss the options and decide on the best approach to handling this type of situation.

-Do I have a valid claim if I was bit on my property, by my neighbor’s dog?
+Do I have a valid claim if I was bitten on my property, by my neighbor’s dog?